 If you’re registered under the construction industry scheme and have a VAT registered business, you may get impacted by the VAT reverse charge for building and construction services.
 The CIS VAT reverse charge, which was previously proposed to be launched on 1 October 2019, was first delayed by 12 months to give more preparation time to businesses and then a further 6 months due to the pressure caused by Coronavirus. getsfinally implemented from 1 March 2021”.

-What is a New Domestic Reverse charge and when it applies?
+- What is this New Reverse charge all about?

 What is this New Reverse charge all about?